OpenEvalProject/evals/manuscripts/elife-57028/v2/manuscript.md

 In the laboratory bottle the pressure acting on our samples never dropped below 450 mbar (320 mmHg) and increased up to 1600 mbar (1200 mmHg).
 The frequency oscillation of the pressure was ~230/min with some ‘desynchronization’ events every 15–20 s when the pressure difference Δp=p1 p2 was only ~150 mbar (110 mmHg).
 Whereas during synchronized operation, the pressure difference was ~600 mbar (450 mmHg).

-## Proteins under hydrostatic pressure stress (HPS)
+#### Proteins under hydrostatic pressure stress (HPS)

 In all experiments, proteins at a concentration of around 1 μmol/L were incubated in the pressure oscillation system for 24 hr at room temperature.
 In each experimental run, we incubated in parallel proteins suspended in pure phosphate buffer saline (PBS) and 1M solution of TMAO in PBS.
 As a control for each of the samples, the solutions were divided into portions, where one portion was placed in a chamber exposed to oscillatory pressure while the other portion was placed in the same chamber but exposed to a constant, atmospheric pressure.
 All other conditions were the same for control and experimental samples.
 All solutions were then diluted 100-fold in PBS and fluorescence correlation spectroscopy (FCS) measurements were performed.

-## Proteins under thermal stress
+#### Proteins under thermal stress

 LDH solutions (3, 30, 300 nM), in either pure PBS or PBS supplemented with 1M TMAO, were pipetted into Eppendorf tubes.
 Samples were placed in a water heat bath (Lauda, electronically controlled) and incubated for 15 min (in separate tests – data not shown here – we verified that prolonging the incubation time above this limit, up to 1 hr, did not influence the results).
 Next, samples were immersed in room-temperature water bath to cool down and FCS measurement was performed for samples equilibrated to 25°C.

-## Fluorescence correlation spectroscopy
+#### Fluorescence correlation spectroscopy

 The effect of hydrodynamic and thermal stress on Atto 488 (ATTO-TEC GmbH) labeled LDH structure was evaluated by means of FCS.
 Proteins were labeled using active NHS esters, according to a protocol supplied by the manufacturer.
 A 10-fold excess of the dye was used to ensure a high degree of labeling (which was especially important for LDH, where we intended to have at least one label per subunit to be able to monitor probe concentration changes upon dissociation of the tetramer).
 Post-labeling purification was performed using Bio-Rad BioGel P-30 size exclusion columns.
 Protein labeling and purification was performed immediately before starting each experimental run.
-Protein diffusion coefficients (D) are associated with the protein’s hydrodynamic radius (Rh) by Stokes-Einstein relation, D=kBT/6πηRh (where kB is Boltzmann constant, T is the temperature and η denotes the viscosity of medium).
-The alteration in protein structure by dissociation of the quaternary structure results in an increase of the observed diffusion coefficient, while denaturation of tertiary structure causes a decrease of D by a factor of 1.5 – 3 (Wilkins et al., 1999).
+Protein diffusion coefficients ($D$) are associated with the protein’s hydrodynamic radius ($R_{h}$) by Stokes-Einstein relation, $D=k_{B}T/6\piηR_{h}$ (where $k_{B}$ is Boltzmann constant, $T$ is the temperature and $η$ denotes the viscosity of medium).
+The alteration in protein structure by dissociation of the quaternary structure results in an increase of the observed diffusion coefficient, while denaturation of tertiary structure causes a decrease of $D$ by a factor of 1.5 – 3 (Wilkins et al., 1999).

 FCS measurements were performed on dedicated FCS system, based on a Nikon C1 inverted confocal microscope (Nikon Instruments, Japan) with a PlanApo 60x, NA=1.2 water immersion objective.
 The setup is equipped with a Pico Harp 300 system (PicoQuant, Germany).
-Measurements were performed in a climate chamber (Okolab, Italy) providing temperature control and required humidity at 25.0±0.5℃.
+Measurements were performed in a climate chamber (Okolab, Italy) providing temperature control and required humidity at $25.0\pm0.5℃$.
 Labeled proteins were excited by a 485 nm laser, and fluorescence was detected through a 488/LP long-pass filter (Chroma, USA).
 Data acquisition and analysis was performed using SymPhoTime 64 software (PicoQuant, Germany).
 The experiments were preceded by establishing the dimension of the confocal volume using rhodamine 110 (Sigma-Aldrich, USA).

-## Data analysis and statistics
+### Data analysis and statistics

 Blinding was provided for each treatment (TMAO vs control).
 Unblinding was performed after statistical analysis.
 Any encountered outliers were included in the analysis.
 Diastolic arterial blood pressure (DBP), systolic arterial blood pressure (SBP) and heart rate (HR) were calculated from the arterial blood pressure tracing.
 Left ventricular end-diastolic pressure (LVEDP), maximal slope of systolic pressure increment (+dP/dt) and diastolic pressure decrement (-dP/dt) were calculated from the left ventricle blood pressure tracing using AcqKnowledge Biopac software (Biopac Systems, Goleta, USA).
 The Shapiro-Wilk test was used to test normality of the distribution.
 Differences between the TMAO and control groups were evaluated by an Independent-Samples t-test or by Mann-Whitney U test for data that were not normally distributed.
 In the acute experiments, the differences in the mean values between groups were first analyzed by the classic one-way ANOVA followed by a modified Student’s t-test for independent variables, using Bonferroni’s correction for multiple comparisons.
 The log-rank test was used to test the survival differences between TMAO and control animals.
 A value of two-sided p<0.05 was considered significant.
 Analyses were conducted using Statistica, version 13.3 (Tibco, Palo Alto, CA, USA).

-## Replicates
+### Replicates

 Replicates were not used unless otherwise stated.
 The basic definitions of technical and biological replicates are as follows.
 Technical replicates: a test performed on the same sample multiple times.
 Biological replicates: a test performed on biologically distinct samples representing an identical time point or treatment dose.

-## Sample size
+### Sample size

 Sample size was calculated at the start of the study, based on plasma levels of the investigated markers and hemodynamic parameters in rats, which were reported in our previous studies (Savi et al., 2018).
 We have chosen between-group difference in plasma NT-proBNP, ejection fraction, stroke volume and ABP as primary end-points with the following parameters, respectively: the difference between the tested (groups) 30%, 15%, 30% and 13%; the average for the entire population of 30 pg/mL, 80%, 0.35 mL, 100 mmHg; a common standard deviation of 7 pg/mL, 9%, 0.08 mL, 10 mmHg; for an alpha error of 0.05, test power 0.8.
 Other biochemical parameters were used as secondary end points.